thecodingmachine/react-native-boilerplate/README.md

 - [apisauce](https://github.com/infinitered/apisauce) (v0.15) to make [axios](https://github.com/axios/axios) even better
 - [prettier](https://prettier.io/) and [eslint](https://eslint.org/) preconfigured for React Native

-The boilerplate includes an example (displaying the current weather temperature) from UI components to the saga.
+The boilerplate includes an example (displaying fake user data) from UI components to the saga.
 The example is easy to remove so that it doesn't get in the way.

 ## Directory layout